leonardosr/gog-angular-assignment/README.md

 This is a sample shopping cart application built with Angular (v18) as part of a Senior Front End Developer assignment for GoG.
 It demonstrates modern Angular features, accessibility, state management, and a modular component structure.

+## Features

+- Modern Angular 18 with standalone components and signals
+- Responsive design using Bootstrap 5 and custom theming
+- Modular state management with @ngrx/component-store
+- Mock API with json-server for local development
+- Unit tests for components, pipes, and store logic

 ## Getting Started

 ### Prerequisites